Women Against Pit Closures: History

-An early event was a rally at the end of May 1984, held in Barnsley which was attended by 5000 women from coalfields across the country, from Scotland to Kent.
+An early event was a rally at the end of May 1984, held in Barnsley which was attended by 5000 women from coalfields across Britain, from Scotland to Kent.
 This was followed by a conference in June and a large protest march in London on 11 August 1984.
 23,000 working-class women attended that event, joined by other women trade unionists.